Strathmore Postcards:

 Miscellaneous:

 A couple of things that have helped me get better and sharper are this Fiskars brand bone folder, which I use to seal the edges of the KIWIHUB watercolor masking tape that I bought at Artist and Craftsman Supply in Baltimore.
-When I'm done with a piece I use a matte finish fixatif (another Magan Ruthke recommendation!) on each piece.
+When I'm done with a piece, I use a matte finish fixatif (another Magan Ruthke recommendation!) on each piece.
 I'm using this one.